abmerille/mc-homework/README.md

 docker run --rm --name <container_name> -p 8000:8000 <image_tag_name>
 ```
 (e.g. `docker run --rm --name adam_merille_craft -p 8000:8000 mc-homework-image`)

+The output should show `Uvicorn running on http://0.0.0.0:8000`.

+Do a POST request at `http://0.0.0.0:8000/create_html/` with a JSON request body of `{"markdown": "<markdown>"}` using curl, Postman, or FastAPI Swagger UI.

+FastAPI uses Swagger UI to create interactive docs at `http://0.0.0.0:8000/docs`.
+This can be reached in your browser.

+To use the interactive docs:
+* Click on the POST /create_html/ option.
+* Click on 'Try it out` in the top right.
+* Replace "string" in the request body with markdown.
+* Click execute and scroll down to see the response.

 ## Tests
 From mc-homework directory run